fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 | 1F1, 2F1                  | bond 2         | VMMgmt                                         |

-**Note** that the name of these interfaces, eg. `eno1` for the _first_ 1Gb port, and `1F0` for the _first_ 10Gb port, are assigned by operating system.
+**Note** that the name of these interfaces, eg. `eno1` for the _first_ 1Gb port, and `1F0` for the _first_ 10Gb port, are assigned by the operating system.
 These names, however, are depending on various factors such as the slot the NIC card, and naming convention the operating system follows.
 Therefore, they are presented here for illustration purpose.
-Please contact Lenovo Sales for assistance of your hardware configuration.
+Please contact Lenovo Sales for assistance with your hardware configuration.

-Further, the ports you choose to cable to switch can also be different from the example [cable schema](#platform-cabling).
+Further, the ports you choose to cable to the switch can also be different from the example [cable schema](#platform-cabling).
 Use the [Implementation Worksheet](#questionnaire) to create a mapping between your environment and this example.